Developing a Robust Compliance Programme in Latin America

 US DOJ Guidance (footnote 9, above).

+See US DOJ Corporate Enforcement Guidance (footnote 20, above), at 5.
 This is one area in which innovative uses of data and machine learning can assist in developing and maintaining an effective compliance programme.
-See Zweibel, Megan, Cybersecurity Law Report, ‘Cargill Compliance Director Discusses Putting Training Data to Work’, (24 February 2021) <https://www.cslawreport.com/8454981/cargill-compliance-director-discusses-putting-training-data-to-work.thtml>(discussing, among other things, the collection and use of internal data about which employees accessed the compliance policies and the topics of incident reports in determining current risks and updating training programs); see also Zweibel, Megan, Anti-Corruption Report, ‘AB InBev’s C2CRIGHT Initiative: Can Companies Work Together to Prevent Corruption?’
-(13 October 2021), https://www.anti-corruption.com/18400796/ab-inbevs-c2cright-initiative-can-companies-work-together-to-prevent-corruption.thtml (using data from a consortium of companies to train machine learning algorithms on compliance data to better identify risk).
-See Chapter 10, ‘Embracing Technology’.
+See Zweibel, Megan, Cybersecurity Law Report, ‘Cargill Compliance Director Discusses Putting Training Data to Work’, (24 February 2021), https://www.cslawreport.com/8454981/cargill-compliance-director-discusses-putting-training-data-to-work.thtml; see also Zweibel, Megan, Anti-Corruption Report, ‘AB InBev’s C2CRIGHT Initiative: Can Companies Work Together to Prevent Corruption?’
+(13 October 2021), https://www.anti-corruption.com/18400796/ab-inbevs-c2cright-initiative-can-companies-work-together-to-prevent-corruption.thtml; see also Chapter 11, ‘Why Fresh Perspectives on Tech Solutions Are Key to Evolving Data-Driven Compliance Monitoring’, Gabriela Paredes, Dheeraj Thimmaiah, Jaime Muñoz and John Sardar.

 Press release, US SEC, ‘Walmart Charged with FCPA Violations’ (20 June 2019), http://fcpa.stanford.edu/fcpac/documents/5000/003871.pdf.